hds/hegdenu.net/content/posts/commit-messages.md

 First, we make our summary a little more descriptive.
 We're using Envoy for load balancing, let's have that right up there.

 Then we start with the reason why we're making any change at all, we've had bug reports and we found a problem.
-Following is a bit of history.
+Following that, we have a bit of history.
 This will save anyone who is reading the commit message having to go hunting down the reason we're even using Envoy.
 Note that when we say that we're using some software, we link to the web-site.
 This isn't a lot of work and provides clarity in case some other Envoy software exists in 3 years time.

 Now we describe the approach chosen.
 We link the documentation that we read as justification for our change - and we link to the version we're using and not `latest`!
 We follow this by explicitly stating that experimental testing was performed (this removes the doubt in the reader's mind that this change was shipped to be tested in production) and we link to our internal wiki for that.

 At the end, we describe what has been changed.
-This paragraph is short here, because the change itself is only one line, if your change is more complex, you may want to spend more time summarising it.
+This paragraph is short in this case, because the change itself is only one line, if your change is more complex, you may want to spend more time summarising it.

 While this may look like a large description for what is ultimately a small change, the effort involved in deciding on the change was significant.
 And that's the key, the metric for deciding upon how descriptive a commit message should be is **the time taken to come to the right solution, not the number of lines changed**.

-### conclusion
+### signing off

-...
+Some code review platforms like to add meta information to the commit message.
+For example, listing the authors of different commits that went into a reviewed change, or the names of the reviewers.

+This might be useful, but naming names is the least valuable information (and is usually hiding the fact that the knowledge those named have isn't properly transferred to the commit message itself).

+In my mind, the the real reason to call it `git annotate` instead of `git blame` is that the person it wrote a change is the least interesting thing.
+It's all the context that should be included in a good commit message which is going to annotate your code.

+### the end (for now)

+Commit messages are an important part of communicating with developers who will work on a code base in the future.
+They are far more robust that than most other stores of information (tickets, wikis, etc.).

+Next time you **don't** write a detailed, useful commit message, think about what those 5 minutes you saved is going to cost someone in the future.